 The possibilities are endless.

 The short version of how immune systems work is that they detect an invader, usually a virus or a bacteria, and mount a response to limit and eventually kill or drive it away.
-Often, when we see this powerful response, as in the case of the common cold, as an illness itself while it’s really a highly effective cure swinging into action.
+We see this powerful response, as in the case of the common cold, as an illness itself while it’s really a highly effective cure swinging into action.

 Does a similar response to cancers mount a defense when cells go awry?
 Maybe it’s not as obvious as a runny nose.
 If the response to cancer doesn’t come with observable effects, we’d probably never go out looking for it.

-The result: routine spontaneous remissions that go unnoticed.
+The result: the probability of routine spontaneous remissions going unnoticed.

 Apoptosis As Both Cause and Cure